AI and the skill revolution: transforming job roles and skills management

 5. Privacy and ethical concerns: The widespread adoption of AI in skills management raises concerns about data privacy, algorithmic bias, and ethical implications.
 Organisations must prioritize transparency, fairness, and accountability in their AI-driven processes to mitigate these risks.

-Embracing a skill-based Future of Work
+Embracing a skill-based future of work

 Despite these challenges, the shift towards skill-based job roles offers exciting opportunities for organisations and employees alike.
 By fostering a culture of continuous learning and adaptation, companies can empower their workforce to thrive in an ever-evolving digital landscape.